canada-ca/a11y/CODE_OF_CONDUCT.md

 ([Français](#Code-de-conduite-pour-le-projet-nom-du-projet))

-Contributors to repositories hosted in the Digital Accessibility Hub are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Values and Ethics Code for the Public Sector
+Contributors to repositories hosted in the Digital Accessibility Hub are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Values and Ethics Code for the Public Sector.

 ## Values and Ethics Code for the Public Sector